msramalho/feup-mfes-summary/README.md

 sig Accepted in Article {}
 pred Inv1 {// Each article has at most one review by each person
     all a : Article | #a.reviews = #a.reviews.Decision
+    // or
+    #reviews.Decision = #reviews
 }
 pred Inv2 {// An article cannot be reviewed by its authors
     all a : Article | no a.authors & a.reviews.Decision
+    // or
+    no authors & reviews.Decision
 }
 pred Inv3 {// All accepted articles must have at least one review
     all a : Accepted | some a.reviews